 Vitamin C's protective capacity against some types of infections and cancers is likely attributable to multiple overlapping discrete mechanisms such as blocking glucose uptake, inhibiting viral replication, and generating hydrogen peroxide.

 Most cancers rely primarily on glucose to generate energy through the process of glycolysis.
-Consequently, many types of cancers have been identified as having increased glucose uptake.
+Consequently, many types of cancers demonstrate increased glucose uptake.
 As described above, vitamin C is transported across cellular membranes by sodium-dependent vitamin C transporters and glucose transporters.
-The glucose transporters primarily import dehydroascorbic acid, the oxidized form of vitamin C into cells.
+The glucose transporters primarily import dehydroascorbic acid, the oxidized form of vitamin C, into cells.
 An _ in vitro_ study suggested that the import of dehydroascorbic acid (the oxidized form of vitamin C) into cancer cells can cause oxidative stress and decrease cancer cell viability.
 Furthermore, some of the glucose transporters have a greater propensity to transport dehydroascorbic acid into cells over glucose.
 Therefore, high concentrations of dehydroascorbic acid derived from vitamin C might inhibit glucose uptake into cancer cells and therefore hinder cancer cell fuel utilization needed for survival and growth.

-While vitamin C acts primarily as an antioxidant at physiological concentrations of approximately 50 micromoles per liter, pharmacologic doses of intravenous vitamin C greater than 1 gram generates hydrogen peroxide, a type of reactive oxygen species that can damage DNA, RNA, and proteins, leading to tissue damage.
+While vitamin C acts primarily as an antioxidant at physiological concentrations of approximately 50 micromoles per liter, pharmacologic doses of intravenous vitamin C greater than 1 gram generate hydrogen peroxide, a type of reactive oxygen species that can damage DNA, RNA, and proteins, leading to tissue damage.
 Multiple _ in vitro_ and _ in vivo_ studies suggest that high dose vitamin C can assist in cancer cell death primarily due to the formation of hydrogen peroxide.
 Some evidence suggests that vitamin C generates hydrogen peroxide by interacting with high levels of iron found in cancer cells.
 Cancer cells often have lower levels of enzymes involved in the detoxification of reactive oxygen species compared to healthy cells, potentially increasing oxidative stress and causing cell death in cancer cells.
-Importantly, successive treatments with high-dose intravenous vitamin C do not increase pro-oxidative markers in healthy people, suggesting that normal cells are not damaged by the burst of hydrogen peroxide produced by the intravenous vitamin C.
+Successive treatments with high-dose intravenous vitamin C do not increase pro-oxidative markers in healthy people, suggesting that normal cells are not damaged by the burst of hydrogen peroxide produced by the intravenous vitamin C.

 Vitamin C also interferes with the replication of viral particles.
-One _ in vitro_ study showed that human immunodeficiency virus type 1 infected cells that were incubated for four days with 150 micrograms per milliliter of vitamin C decreased reverse transcriptase activity by 99 percent and p24 antigen levels by 13 percent (parameters of virus production) compared to untreated cells.
-Another _ in vitro_ study demonstrated a dose-dependent effect of vitamin C to kill influenza viruses, with a vitamin C concentration of 2.5 millimoles per liter eliminating 90 percent of the virus present and a concentration of 20 millimoles per liter fully impeding viral replication.
+One in vitro study showed that human immunodeficiency virus type 1-infected cells that were incubated for four days with 150 micrograms per milliliter of vitamin C decreased reverse transcriptase activity by 99 percent and p24 antigen levels by 13 percent (parameters of virus production) compared to untreated cells.
+Another in vitro study demonstrated a dose-dependent effect of vitamin C to kill influenza viruses, with a vitamin C concentration of 2.5 millimoles per liter eliminating 90 percent of the virus present and a concentration of 20 millimoles per liter fully impeding viral replication.

 Furthermore, a study using a vitamin C-deficient mouse model demonstrated that these mice had increased pro-inflammatory cytokines and a 10- to 15-fold increase in viral titers in their lungs during viral infection compared to normal mice.
 One week after the mice developed a viral infection, all of the vitamin C deficient mice had died, but all the normal mice survived.
 When the vitamin C-deficient mice were supplemented with vitamin C prior to viral infection to achieve plasma levels of approximately 80 to 100 micromoles (similar to that of normal mice), there was no increase in viral titers in their lungs, but the production of antiviral cytokines increased.
 Supplementation with vitamin C prior to viral infection protected the formerly deficient mice from death.